emoon/prodbg-web/_posts/2016-01-06-ProDBG-switches-to-Rust.md

 As some of you know that follows me on twitter I don't like C++ all that much.
 It has it's usually issues with having header files, crappy templates and the list goes on.
 The problem is what alternatives are there?
 I looked at switching to C# but getting that work great on all platforms looked to be a fair amount of challenge (for example at the time x64 wasn't supported in an easy way on Mac) and some people didn't like the choice.

 I'm a bit fan of (Common) Lisp in general.
 I love how it's macros work and it has an elegance found in few languages.
-Yet it's a bit alien to many people and would make it harder for people to contribute to the projects.
+Yet it's a bit alien to many people and would make it harder for people to contribute to the project.
 Also If possible I want a language which doesn't have a GC and while Lisp code can be made fast it takes some effort in doing so.

 Entering Rust
 -------------